 “A huge mistake.”
 “A shot in the dark.”
 “An audacious move.”
-Those are just a few of the media’s characterizations of wireless carrier AT&T’s acquisition of media and entertainment firm Time Warner, announced on October 22 of last year.
-As of November, it was the biggest merger of 2016, with $85.4 billion in cash and stock transferring from AT&T to Time Warner, and also one of the most controversial of the year.
+Those are just a few of the media’s characterizations of the business partnership agreement between wireless carrier AT&T and media and entertainment firm Time Warner (now known as WarnerMedia).
+It was the biggest merger of 2016, with $85.4 billion in cash and stock transferring from AT&T to Time Warner, and also one of the most controversial of the year.

 The merger would make AT&T the first U.S. wireless company to compete nationally with cable companies by offering an online-video bundle, similar to a cable-TV package, that would include Time Warner networks CNN, HBO, and TNT, as well as Warner Bros. productions.
 Meanwhile, Time Warner, long tethered to the cords of cable TV, would finally move into the wireless world.

-Some analysts believe the move will help both companies grow.
-But U.S. regulators are likely to scrutinize the merger closely, concerned that industry consolidation would reduce competition and raise consumer prices.
+Some analysts believed the move would help both companies grow.
+But U.S. regulators scrutinized the merger closely, concerned that industry consolidation would reduce competition and raise consumer prices.

-We take an in-depth look at the deal and identify key lessons for business negotiators facing the prospect of new partnerships.
+We take an in-depth look at the deal and identify key lessons for negotiators facing the prospect of new business partnership agreement.

 “That’s when I got it in my mind that these two companies could work together,” Stephenson told Bloomberg News.
 Facing the market saturation of its wireless business, AT&T was looking for ways to grow.
 Its satellite-TV service, DirectTV, was threatened by the increase in online and mobile viewing nationwide.
 Stephenson trusted in Chernin’s sense that Time Warner could give AT&T entrée into new, rapidly developing realms.

 Just days after receiving Chernin’s recommendation, Stephenson had an exploratory meeting with Time Warner CEO Jeff Bewkes.
 The two had known each other for years, as DirectTV distributed Time Warner channels such as TBS and TNT.
-Within a few hours, the two men decided that a merger might make sense.
+Within a few hours, the two men decided that a business partnership agreement might make sense.

 Throwing them off the scent